International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_4_Securing_Applications.md

 * limited to a pre-defined set of options,
 * or validated by certified code (in the Connector Core Services or platform component) before coming into effect.

-## Security Measures in Connector Core Services and Control Apps
+## Connector Core Services and Control Apps
 The Connector Core Services (or respective Core Services for other IDS components) and Control Apps are responsible for offering IDS-specific interfaces, configuring the entire connector stack securely and managing data exchange and processing on the connector.
 These applications often have higher privileges on the IDS Connector which are required to use and configure functionalities offered by runtime and kernel of the platform.
 Thus, the criteria for the certification of an IDS connector apply for these applications and need to be fulfilled by the combination of platform, Connector Core Service and (optionally) Control App.